justmars/deped-base/README.md

 > [!IMPORTANT]
 > The longitude / latitude file is presently generated through a third-party repository.
 This should be integrated here in the future.

+The resulting database is a time-aware, PSGC-anchored education data warehouse that separates enrollment facts, school-year metadata, geographic identity, and address normalization—designed for accurate analytics, mapping, and policy use.

 ## Development

 ```sh